-Following discovery of the South Shetland Islands in 1819, intensive sealing at Byers Peninsula between 1820 and 1824 exterminated almost all local Antarctic fur seals and southern elephant seals (Smith and Simpson 1987).
-During this period there was a summer population of up to 200 American and British sealers living ashore in dry-stone refuges and caves around Byers Peninsula (Smith and Simpson 1987).
-Evidence of their occupation remains in their many refuges, some of which still contain artefacts (clothing, implements, structural materials, etc.).
-Several sealing vessels were wrecked near Byers Peninsula and timbers from these ships may be found along the shores.
-Byers Peninsula has the greatest concentration of early 19th Century sealers' refuges and associated relics in the Antarctic and these are vulnerable to disturbance and/or removal.
+Following discovery of the South Shetland Islands in 1819, intensive sealing at Byers Peninsula between 1820 and 1824 exterminated almost all local Antarctic fur seals and southern elephant seals, though sealing was revived periodically through the rest of the century.
+American and British sealers built dry-stone refuges and occupied caves around the shores of the Byers Peninsula, which constitute the greatest concentration of early 19th Century sealers' refuges and associated relics in the Antarctic and these are vulnerable to disturbance and/or removal.
+Archaeological survey and excavations over the last 30 years have documented these sites and provided a rich history of the lives and activities of the sealers (Stehberg 2003; Zarankin and Senatore 2005, 2007; Lewis-Smith and Simpson 1987).